ViveSieg/TRiNC/README.md

 stores its results under `artifacts/metrics/single/` and `artifacts/time_series/single/`, while the batch runner organises outputs by scenario beneath the same top-level folders.

+### Tuning, scenarios, and outputs

+- **Automatic tuning**: append `--tune` when invoking `experiments/run_all_algorithms.py` to perform hyper-parameter optimisation before evaluating every controller.
+The tuned parameters are written to `artifacts/metrics/tuned_params.json` alongside a tuning-history CSV so runs are reproducible.
+- **Scenarios**: pass `--scenario <name>` to focus on a single workload profile.
+Use `all` (default) to sweep the full catalogue for publication-ready figures.
+- **Local exploration**: run `python main.py` without flags to step through a small interactive menu for picking controllers and workloads when iterating on ideas.
+This convenience wrapper mirrors the batch defaults but avoids the full sweep when you only need a quick check.

 ## Extending the Benchmark